 A Split Complementary Color Scheme

 They are formed by combining a primary color from the color wheel with colors on each side of its complement.
-(Or, in layman’s terms, in the formation of the letter Y).

 Here are some examples of Split Complementary Color Schemes within web designs:

 Triadic Color Scheme: As its name suggests, triadic uses the power of three colors which are situated at 120 degrees from each other (these points are determined by an equilateral triangle) on the 12 step color wheel.
 Their color harmonies tend to be bold and vibrant, even if you choose to use pale or unsaturated versions of the original hue.

 A Triadic Color Scheme or Harmony: This harmony could be considered your best color scheme option, with its effective contrast.
 You could use one color for a background and the two remaining for content and the highlighted areas.
 The colors should be carefully balanced – let one color dominate and use the two others for accent.